Talk about a historical building.: IELTS Speaking Cue Card

 Follow up questions

-What other historical sites in Jaipur do you recommend visiting?
+What other historical sites in Jaipur would you recommend visiting?

 Apart from Aamir Fort, I would recommend visiting the City Palace, Hawa Mahal, and Jantar Mantar.
 Each of these sites has its own unique history and architectural beauty, showcasing the rich heritage of Jaipur.
-They are all quite popular among tourists and offer guided tours.
+They are all easily accessible and provide a glimpse into the royal lifestyle of the past.

-Historical buildings play a crucial role in preserving culture and heritage.
-They attract tourists, which boosts the local economy.
-Additionally, they serve as educational resources, helping people learn about history and the evolution of architecture and society over time.
+Historical buildings play a crucial role in preserving local culture and heritage.
+They attract tourists, which boosts the economy and encourages the community to take pride in their history.
+Additionally, they serve as educational resources, helping people understand the traditions and lifestyles of their ancestors.

 Band 6-7